 Instead of focusing on perfection with regard to ROI, Joe suggested that your team should get comfortable with making educated estimates regarding conversions, and focus more on actual revenue generated and using some key digital actions to identify and target high value new customers.

-The key with all of this is to avoid the pursuit of perfection, be comfortable with some ambiguity in our ability to track the buying journey and find the first big step for these high value targets on their journeys.
+The key with all of this is to avoid the pursuit of perfection, be comfortable with some ambiguity in your ability to track the buying journey, and find the first big step for these high value targets on their journeys.
 Then create campaigns that drive more of those key steps.

-Great day at the Financial Brand Forum 2017, and great presentation by Joe Meier!
+Great day at the Financial Brand Forum, and great presentation by Joe Meier!